Sylius/Sylius/docs/components/Attribute/models.rst

 +-----------+----------------------------------------+

 .. note::
-   This model extends the :ref:`component_translation_model_abstract-translation` class and implements the :ref:`component_attribute_model_attribute-translation-interface`.
+   This model extends the :ref:`component_resource_translations_abstract-translation` class and implements the :ref:`component_attribute_model_attribute-translation-interface`.

    For more detailed information go to `Sylius API AttributeTranslation`_.